Heat Stress and Its Safety Measures

 Heat stress symptoms

-Here are some symptoms that can show if a worker is suffering from heat exhaustion.
+Here are some symptoms that can show if a worker suffers from heat exhaustion.

 Heat-related dangers